Why I voted for Trump (after crying when he was elected last time)

 Over the next few years many things happened.
 I met people of color who didn’t agree with the woke movement, and I listened to why.
 I joined and left an actual cult, leading me to learn a ton about cults, which allowed me to be able to see very clearly how cult-like the woke movement is.
 I became sick and tired of being told I’m a bad person for having opinions, tired of everyone being “canceled” for anything and everything on Earth.
 I started expanding the sources of news I listened to, seeking out people that I hadn’t agreed with, consuming both mainstream and independent media.
 The independent media was key, as it started to show from people actually on the ground that most media often lies.
 I started to see that a lot of what I had idealized as someone in my early twenties – open borders, free everything, censorship on things considered “harmful” – would result in a world I did not actually want to live in.

-Like, it’s nice that I traveled to Greece in 2015 to help all the refugees, but what happens to a country, to communities, when you just let everyone in without discernment?
+Like, it’s nice that I traveled to Greece in 2015 to help all the refugees, but what happens to a country, to communities, when you just let people in without discernment?
 When I was 21 I thought, we have to help everyone, no matter what.
 At 31 I recognize that we cannot help everyone, and in fact we won’t be able to help anyone if we don’t first help ourselves.

 Even worse, I very quickly realized that voicing my hesitations around this led not to thoughtful discussions, but to people yelling at me, setting “boundaries” of never being around me again, and telling me I am a terrible homophobic, racist, sexist person.
+(It’s worth mentioning there are plenty of gay and trans people who also disagree with the woke movement and actually find the movement itself homophobic).

 I saw people get deplatformed for “hate speech.”
 No discussion, no consulting with what most people thought – just someone who decided this is hateful and so we can take your platform away.